-For efficient management, the GS-4210 series is equipped with console, Web, Telnet and SNMP management interfaces.
-With the built-in Web-based management interface, the GS-4210 series offers an easy-to-use, platform-independent management and configuration facility.
-By supporting the standard Simple Network Management Protocol (SNMP), the switch can be managed via any standard management software.
-For text-based management, the switch can be accessed via Telnet and the console port.
-Moreover, the GS-4210 series offers secure remote management by supporting SSH, SSL and SNMPv3 connections which encrypt the packet content at each session.
+For efficient management, the GS-4210-16UP4C and GS-4210-24UP4C are equipped with Command line, Web and SNMP management interfaces.

+- With the built-in Web-based management interface, the GS-4210-16UP4C and GS-4210-24UP4C offer an easy-to-use, platform-independent management and configuration facility. - For text-based management, it can be accessed via Telnet and the console port. - By supporting the standard SNMP protocol, the switches can be managed via any SNMP-based management software.